simplyadil/permafrost_dt/README.md

 streamlit run software/digital_twin/visualization/viz_gateway/streamlit_viz_app.py
 ```

 The command honours the `viz_dashboard` block in `startup.conf` (host, port, refresh, history depth).
 You can still run `python -m software.startup.start_viz_dashboard` if you prefer the managed launcher—it simply spawns the Streamlit app with the configured settings.
-The UI auto-refreshes every 60 seconds, offers a **Reload Data** button, and swaps in friendly placeholders until upstream datasets or diagnostics are available.
+The UI auto-refreshes every 60 seconds, and swaps in friendly placeholders until upstream datasets or diagnostics are available.

 If you run scripts directly from the `software` tree, the tests and some scripts include a small `sys.path` adjustment to allow running modules directly for development.